pg26153/ReconcileBot/README.md

    - Also if a ticket is resolved, it is then updated in DB.

 By automating this workflow, **ReconcileBot** saves time, ensures proper tracking of failure issues, and helps teams manage reconciliation failures more efficiently.

+### 🤝 **Contribution**

+We welcome contributions from the community!
+Feel free to fork the repository, submit issues, or create pull requests.
+When contributing, please ensure:

+- **Thorough Testing**: New features should be fully tested before submission.
+- **Documentation**: Any code changes should be accompanied by clear documentation.
+- **Clear Descriptions**: Provide a detailed explanation of the problem being solved and how your contribution addresses it.